vostok/hercules/hercules-sentry-sink/README.md

 `sink.sentry.level` - log level.
 Logs with this level and higher levels could be sent to Sentry.
 Default value: `WARNING`

-`sink.sentry.retryLimit` - count of trying send event with retryable errors, default value: `3`
+`sink.sentry.retryLimit` - the number of attempts to send event with retryable errors, default value: `3`

 ### Stream settings
 `streams.bootstrap.servers` - list of host/port pairs to use for establishing the initial connection to the Kafka cluster